Skip to main content

 Chemist in the Livorno laboratory

-The Livorno refinery is of strategic importance to the Italian economic system and we are planning to convert it into a bio-refinery by 2026, following the successful models implemented in Venice in 2014 and Gela in 2019.
+The Livorno refinery shut down its traditional processing operations in order to convert the palnt into a biorafinery by 2026, following the successful models implemented in Venice in 2014 and Gela in 2019.
 With the Oilà project, we collect used cooking oils from employees, converting highly polluting used vegetable oil into a new energy source.

 Livorno at a glance